-(2) Minimum.-No State shall receive an allotment under paragraph (1) in an amount that is less than \$60,000.

-WAGNER-PEYSER ACT

-Subpart B-Related Programs

-SEC.
-2. For purposes of this Act-(1) \

-(3) the term "one-stop delivery system means a one-stop delivery system described in [section 134(c)] section 121(e) of the Workforce Investment Act of 1998;

-SEC.
-3. (a) \ \

-(d) In order to avoid duplication of services and enhance integration of services, employment services offices in each State shall be colocated with comprehensive one-stop centers established under title I of the Workforce Investment Act of 1998.
+(2) MINIMUM.-No state shall receive an allotment under paragraph (1) in an amount that is less than \$60,000.
+Subpart B-Related Programs WAGNER-PEYSER ACT SEC.
+2. For purposes of this Act- (1) "(3) the term 'one-stop delivery system' means a one-stop delivery system described in [section 134(c)] section 121(e) of the Workforce Investment Act of 1998: SEC.
+3. (a) (c) The Secretary shall- (1) (d) In order to avoid duplication of services and enhance integration of services, employment services offices in each State shall be colocated with one-stop centers established under title I of the Workforce Investment Act of 1998 (29 U.S.C.
+2801 et seq.). (e) The Secretary, in consultation with States, in authorized to assist in the development of national electronic tools that may be used to improve access to workforce information for individuals through- - (1) the one-stop delivery systems established under section 121(e) of the Workforce Investment Act of 1998 (29 U.S.C.
+2841(e)); and - (2) such other delivery systems as the Secretary determines to be appropriate.

 [Sec.
-14.]

-SEC.
+14. There] SEC.
 14. COOPERATIVE STATISTICAL PROGRAM.